 As the trooper arrived in the general vicinity where the caller had reported being shot at, the trooper spotted a rollover car wreck, where a woman was ejected.
 She was later pronounced dead on arrival at the hospital.

 As the trooper was blocking off lanes and setting up flares, the assailant shot the trooper in the chest and then proceeded to physically attack him, Milstead said.
 Police said they believe that the man who shot and assaulted the trooper was the driver of the vehicle that crashed.

 The man was "getting the better of him," slamming the trooper's head against the pavement, Milstead said.

-At that point, the good Samaritan -- having noticed the altercation -- pulled over and asked the officer if he needed help, to which he said yes.
+At that point, the passer-by — having noticed the altercation — pulled over and asked the officer if he needed help, to which he said yes.

 The motorist then retrieved a gun from his car and fatally shot the suspect, Milstead said.

 The wounded trooper, whose name has not been released, was transported to a hospital, where he is in stable condition.